CONP Portal | Share

 Optional files in the root directory

-- A study/institutional logo can be added to the root directory of the dataset.
-If this is done, it will be used on your dataset’s Portal page along with the information in the README.md and DATS.json files that describe your dataset.
+- A study, lab, or institutional logo can be added to the root directory of the dataset, in which case it will appear on your dataset’s Portal page along with the information from the

 Upload methods

 - III.
-Upload on the CONP Community Server
+Upload to the CONP Community Server

 - IV.
 Upload using DataLad